-Since you are doing a Windows Vista installation from scratch, choose Custom (Advanced) and continue.
+Since you are installing Windows Vista from scratch, choose Custom (Advanced) and continue.

-Click Drive Options to edit the virtual disk or click Next to automatically configure partitions to start the installation.
+Click Drive Options to edit the virtual disk or click Next to configure partitions to start the installation automatically.

-To create a new partition in the disk configuration window, first, click the New option and then the Apply button.
+To create a new partition in the disk configuration window, click the New option, followed by the Apply button.

-After creating a new partition on the disk, click Next to install the primary disk partition.
+After creating a new partition on the disk, click Next to install the primary section.

 Wait while the setup wizard expands the Windows Vista system files.

-Your virtual system will restart within the specified time period, otherwise, click the Restart Now button to restart immediately.
+Your virtual system will restart within the specified time; otherwise, click the Restart Now button to renew immediately.

-After your virtual system restarts, wait while the setup wizard starts configuring the final settings.
+After your virtual system restarts, wait while the setup wizard configures the final settings.

-Likewise, type a computer name that will be different from other computers in your network environment and select your desktop background photo and click Next again.
+Likewise, type a computer name that will differ from other computers in your network environment, select your desktop background photo, and click Next again.

-You can click Use Recommended Settings for Windows Update settings or choose to configure system updates later.
+Click Use Recommended Settings for Windows Update settings or configure system updates later.

-Configure the time and date settings of your guest machine according to the time zone of the country you live in.
+Configure your guest machine’s time and date settings according to the time zone of your country.

-You can configure the place where you physically use your host computer as a home, work, or general environment.
+You can configure where you physically use your host computer as a home, work, or general environment.

 After configuring the necessary system settings, click Start to launch your virtual system.